-This simple recipe makes for a quick weeknight dinner and a twist on pasta night.
+This simple recipe for pumpkin thyme fettuccine makes for a quick weeknight dinner and a twist on pasta night.

 The longer I blog, the more it seems people get really pissed off about seasonal food.
 Not all seasonal foods, of course – strawberries seem to escape wrath for the most part.
 But pumpkin, oh, pumpkin.
 The elephant in the blogging room.